tawebbcn/bcn-webdev-checklists/bcn-webdev-guidelines.md

 -- Is there something blocking you?

 ## Feedback

+Weekly surveys
+- Every week you will be sent a quick survey (1 or 2 questions)
+- You need to answer the survey every single week

 1on1s
 - On most weeks you’ll have a short meeting with a member of the staff so you can share your feedback